setmy-info/setmy-info.github.io/src/site/markdown/it/process/scrum/retrospectives/fiverr-retro.md

    concentrate.
 100% of them.
 7. None of professionals asked additional questions to understand task background in details.
 100% of them.
 8. Developers there are not ready to learn.
+9. Developers possibly are under pressure, because results should not have any open problems there.

 ## Positive